WayneJHarris/mule-module-sixtree-parent/README.md

 ## Documentation

+Documentation is generated to the gh-pages.
+See https://help.github.com/articles/user-organization-and-project-pages for an explanation of these pages.
 The default `mvn install` command incorrectly generates documentation for Mule Modules (a known bug, reference can't be found at the moment).
 To generate the correct documentation, run the `javadoc` target directly:

 ```
 mvn javadoc:javadoc